foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 TR: Every alias will be mapped internally to address, e.g. 30011 will be mapped to input register 10. and so on.

-TR: ### Do not align addresses to word
+TR: ### Do not align addresses to 16 bits (word)
 TR: Normally the coils and the discrete inputs addresses are aligned to 16 bit.
 Like addresses from 3 to 20 will be aligned to 0 up 32.
 If this option is active the addresses will not be aligned.

+TR: ### Do not use multiple registers
+TR: If slave does not support "write multiple registers" command, you can activate it to get warnings, when the multiple registers will be written.

+TR: ### Use only multiple write registers
+TR: If slave only supports "write multiple registers" command, you can activate so the registers will be written always with FC15/FC16 command.

 TR: ### Round Real to
 TR: How many digits after comma for float and doubles.

-TR: ### Poll delay
+TR: ### Data polling interval
 TR: Cyclic poll interval (Only relevant for master)

-TR: ### Reconnect time
+TR: ### Reconnect delay
 TR: Reconnection interval (Only relevant for master)

+TR: ### Read timeout
+TR: Timeout for read requests in milliseconds.

 TR: ### Pulse time
-TR: if pulse used for coils, this define the interval how long is pulse.
+TR: If pulse used for coils, this defines the interval how long is the pulse.

+TR: ### Wait time
+TR: Wait time between polling of two different device IDs in milliseconds.

 TR: ### Max read request length
 TR: Maximal length of command READ_MULTIPLE_REGISTERS as number of registers to read.